microsoft/SmartDump/README.md

         - Capture a dump based on specified address of breakpoint:
                 SmartDump.exe -d 1 -p 4567 -a 7a64e9d0 -n 1

+The following are several sample commands that uses the tool with Kudu debug console.

 1) Show options and examples

 ![image](https://user-images.githubusercontent.com/32285008/119694737-16a5fb80-be80-11eb-883b-ea2b48b2221f.png)